34+35: Background and release

 Doja Cat originally had a verse in the original, but it was later scrapped in favor of "Motive".
 A short snippet of the scrapped version was leaked and surfaced shortly after the album was released.
 On November 7, 2020, Doja Cat performed her verse during a live stream on Instagram.

 Doja Cat first hinted at a collaboration between her, Grande, and Stallion on January 5, 2021.
 Eight days later, Grande teased a remix of "34+35" through a social media post of a short video of TV displaying the cover art with two then-unknown artists besides her.
 The next day, she revealed that the remix would feature rappers Doja Cat and Megan Thee Stallion.
 Grande also revealed the full cover art, featuring artists dressed as replicas of the fembots in the original "34+35" music video.
 The remix was officially released on January 15, 2021, alongside an accompanying lyric video that was based on the cover art.
 As the original version of the song was serviced to pop and hot AC radio stations, the remix was serviced to rhythmic radio on January 19, 2021.
-On February 12, alongside the music video premiere, a CD of "34+35 Remix" was released.
+On February 12, alongside the music video premiere, a CD of "34+35" (remix) was released.
 That version of the song was announced to be included in the deluxe edition of Positions, which appeared a week later.

 Composition and reception

-"34+35 Remix" features a "sparkly" pop sound and sees Doja Cat and Megan Thee Stallion perform the second and third verses, respectively.
+The remix of "34+35" features a "sparkly" pop sound and sees Doja Cat and Megan Thee Stallion perform the second and third verses, respectively.
 Doja Cat's verse includes the notable line "I want that 69 without Tekashi", a reference to Tekashi69.
 In Megan's verse, she mentions streaming media apps Netflix and Hulu, DIY videos created on the video-sharing app YouTube, and coffeehouse chain Starbucks.

 Bianca Betancourt of Harper's Bazaar wrote that the trio "does not disappoint" and that Doja Cat and Megan Thee Stallion "effortlessly float over their respective verses".
 Insiders Callie Ahlgrim dubbed the remix version as "cheeky".